Vectorspace000/SudokuSolver/README.md

 Highlight controls allow one or more numbers to be highlighted, to make patterns more visible.
 This is actually accomplished by dimming all other numbers

-Thgere are also buttons to clear the grid to allow re-input, clear the log, reload the previous grid (if used on first run this will load a default puzzle) and copy the current state of values to the clipboard (in the same format as load from clipboard requires)
+Thgere are also buttons to Clear Grid to allow re-input, Clear Log, Load Previous Grid (if used on first run this will load a default puzzle) and Copy to Clipboard the current state of values (in the same format as load from clipboard requires)

 I know I have not used proper Sudoku terminology, but that is because I don't know the proper terminology.
 This is just how I have always known them.